Lin2907/general-knowledge-quiz/README.md

 ### Images

-Each question feature unique images is adding to the visual experience.
+Each question features unique image, which is adding to the visual user experience.

 <img src = "assets/media/question-related.png" alt ="Question related image">

 ### Score-Based Feedback
-  + The feedback image and comment vary depending on your total score achieved.
+  + The feedback image and comment vary depending on the total score achieved.

 ### Restart Option
   + At the end of the quiz or if the timer runs out, a Restart button is available.
 This provides the user with the opportunity to play the quiz again and improve the score.